 Following retirement and relocation to Charleston, joined the Clemson Hunley archaeological research team under direction of Maria Jacobsen, senior archaeologist, in October 2010.
 Assists with VIP tours as needed.
 Project activities include preparation, model testing and righting of the Hunley to its present position; database updating; inventory of artifacts and samples and associated photographs and Xrays; historical records research and organization; maintaining and indexing research library; currently calculating crew respiration and airspace conditions associated with operation of Hunley; and support activities for scanning/photographing the submarine hull.

-• Learning the design methods and features associated with the Hunley; • Determining how the Hunley was operated and any changes in operational procedures over the life of the submarine • Searching for additional historical records or accounts of the operations of Hunley and the identities and personal lives of the crews
+Learning the design methods and features associated with the Hunley; Determining how the Hunley was operated and any changes in operational procedures over the life of the submarine; and Searching for additional historical records or accounts of the operations of Hunley and the identities and personal lives of the crews

 Professional society activity:

 Member, South Carolina Historical Society

 In his spare time, he studies Charleston naval and Civil War history, US submarine history, and family genealogical records, and enjoys hiking.